Ecdosis/MML-editor/README.md

 MMLs are based on [Markdown](http://daringfireball.net/projects/markdown/syntax).
 They are designed to represent historical printed and handwritten documents, to capture their features.
 Hence MMLs do not support word-processor features of MarkDown like inline HTML, lists, atx-style headings or links to external documents, although they do support references to images.
 But MMLs have features that are not found in MarkDown, such as smartquotes, dividers, soft-hyphens, poetry indenting and milestones.

 Each MML is custom-built for a specific need.
-This is so that only those codes needed for a project are defined and used, and only minimal tag names need be defined.
-An MML document is not normally stored.
-Rather its conversion into HTML, or a derivation of it is, and the MML representation is regenerated on demand to facilitate editing.
+This is so that only those tags needed for a specific project are defined and used, and for these only minimal names need be defined.
+They are usually single characters, but may be longer.
+Although each encoding scheme is 'non-standard', this does not matter, since the MML encoding is not stored.
+Rather its conversion into HTML, or a derivation of it is, and the MML representation is regenerated on demand only to facilitate editing.

 #### Editor
 The MML Editor is a javascript object that will eventually consist of three panels.
 The three panels are syncro-scrollable.
 That is, scrolling any one automatically scrolls the others to the corresponding positions.